gbotev/CarND-Vehicle-Detection/README.md

 For the video I am using a slightly more elaborated pipeline as follows:

-For the first n (hypermater) images we just add the bounding boxes to an array of "windows".
+For the first n (hyper parameter) images we just add the bounding boxes to an array of "windows".
 While this array increases we also increase the threshold for the heat map by the length of the array - heat_threshold = per_frame_threshold * len(windows_array).

 After we have more than n frames from the video, we pop out the first (earliest) bounding boxes and append the ones from the current frame at the end.